Sign in tofeather

 Endogenous opioid system slowly rebuilds.
 Natural rewards return.
 Aftercare and community keep the curve moving up.

-The common question underneath almost every heroin admission is: what was I trying to quiet?
+The common question underneath almost every admission to our Arizona heroin rehab is: what was I trying to quiet?
 The answer is usually in the body before it is in the story.

 The prescription ran out.
 The street was cheaper.